About the Charities Register

 - the financial information provided in the annual return, and the annual financial statements of that charity as PDFs

 - the charity’s activities, beneficiaries and areas of operation

-- each notice of change filed by that charity,
+- each update to details filed by that charity.

 The Charities Act 2005 allows for public access to be restricted to certain information and documents if it is in the public interest to do so.
 This means that in some cases, particular information is not shown on the public Register.